top of page

 Arriving in South India is a breath of fresh air from the chaotic scenes further north.
 For some reason, this part of the country just feels more gentle and more serene, there is certainly less hassle and less pollution – and the landscape is stunning.
 The further South you go the more tropical the hues, the air feels dense and humid and the pace slows down.

-If this itinerary was three months long, I would have delved further into Tamil Nadu and added a leg in the untrodden lands of Odisha – but time as our main obstacle I believe this one-month backpacking itinerary for South India offers a little bit of the best of everything.
+If this itinerary was three months long, I would have delved further into Tamil Nadu and added a leg in the untrodden lands of Orissa – but time as our main obstacle I believe this one-month backpacking itinerary for South India offers a little bit of the best of everything.

 Other Useful Information for Travelling in South India